-As a writer, I’m thrilled to be invited to quote on new business with someone I have worked with before.
-As a business owner, though, I am embarrassed that *I* had not contacted him in all those years, just to follow up and keep in touch.
+As a writer, I’m thrilled to be invited to quote on new projects with someone I have worked with before.
+As a business owner, though, I’m embarrassed that *I* had not contacted him in all those years, just to keep in touch.

 It’s true we might have lost touch anyway.
 He had changed companies, and the original colleague who connected us was now using an agency instead of me.
 But as any business owner knows, it’s easier and more pleasant all around to do more work with existing clients than to beat the bushes to find new clients.

-Over at the Well-Fed Writer Blog, fellow indie Peter Bowerman described a similar situation last fall, wondering why we lose contact with customers.
+Over at the Well-Fed Writer Blog, fellow indie Peter Bowerman described a similar situation, wondering why we lose contact with customers.
 He agrees there are lots of reasons why we might not work with a client any more, all of which have happened to me:

 “…company goes out of business; our contact leaves for another company, and the new one has their favorite writer; company hires an in-house writer (or just dumps the writing off on that overworked admin), etc.”